 Historic properties within the project area were evaluated using the National Register of Historic Places criteria for significance and integrity, based on the historic context prepared for the project area.

 The Dun Glen Building, which is the former west wing of the Dun Glen Hotel, Prince Brothers General Store and Camp Brookside Pool Chemical Treatment Building were previously listed or determined eligible for the National Register of Historic Places.
 These structures continue to retain sufficient integrity to convey their historic significance.
 It was observed that the Prince Brothers General Store recently experienced structural failure of the rear wall due to malfunctioning gutters and water infiltration.
 This damage has been stabilized and awaits repair.
 It is recommended that regular inspection and preservation maintenance be scheduled for the Prince Brothers General Store to avoid catastrophic failures in the future.
-Refer to “Treatment Recommendations” (page 8).
 In addition, the Thurmond Ice House was not specifically listed in the original National Register document and was not previously evaluated for its significance or condition.

 The Dun Glen Ark, Boat Storage Rack, House/Dormitory and Mini-Ark were all part of the first commercial whitewater company established in West Virginia in 1968.
 These buildings were constructed in the late 1970s-80s and are not yet 50 years of age.
 However, considering the statewide significance of the whitewater rafting industry, this area warrants further consideration for eligibility as a National Register Historic District under Criterion A and Criteria Consideration G for properties less than 50 years old.
 Dun Glen was the birthplace of the New River Gorge’s whitewater rafting industry.
 It developed as part of West Virginia’s emerging recreation and tourism industries.
 Whitewater rafting companies continue to use the Dun Glen area to launch guided rafting trips and tell visitors about the history of Thurmond and Dun Glen.